 A student may be dismissed from the college without refund of tuition or fees after the second incident of academic dishonesty occurs (including, but not limited to, cheating and plagiarism).
-That student will not be eligible to reapply to the college for at least two years after the dismissal, and any readmission will be subject to Admissions Committee review.
+That student will not be eligible to reapply to the college for at least two years after the dismissal, and any readmission will be subject to review by the Student Success and Retention Team.
 (See the Student Handbook for full details of this policy.)